-The major in Communication and Digital Media enables students to develop a diverse range of unified skills as practitioners of convergent media.
-They tackle hands-on projects in professional writing, self-presentation, digital film, graphic design, photography, and marketing that will empower them to create an impressive portfolio and pursue targeted career opportunities after college.
+The major in Public Relations and Digital Media enables students to develop a diverse range of unified skills as practitioners of convergent media.
+They tackle hands-on projects in professional writing, digital film, graphic design, social media, and marketing that will empower them to create an impressive portfolio and pursue targeted career opportunities after college.

-The major in Communication Studies offers a more general familiarization with communication theory and practices, while also providing flexibility in electives to explore various areas of personal and professional interest.
+The major in Communication Studies offers a more general familiarization with communication theory and practices, and also provides more flexibility in electives to explore various areas of personal and professional interest.

-Students in other majors can earn a Communication Minor by completing 18 credit hours of coursework within the department.
+Students pursuing other majors can earn a Communication Minor by completing 18 credit hours of coursework within the department.